 Our bodies thrive on nourishment and require essential micronutrients to ward off disease and sustain health.

-The OCC comprehensive medical and nutritional education program is the result of the lessons gleaned from our patients’ journeys, our own experience as health providers, and the experience gained from the application of evidence-based medical and nutrition therapies.
+The OCC comprehensive medical and nutritional education program is the result of the lessons gleaned from our patients’ journeys, our own experience as an international team of health providers, and the experience gained from the application of evidence-based medical and nutrition therapies.
 The OCC’s nutritional program has three specific pillars of intervention which specifically target the nutritional imbalances associated with essential body functions that are the underlying cause of disease and health conditions.
 These pillars consist of:

 High-sugar diets are detrimental to health.
 Sugar is found naturally in many foods and it is added to most processed foods.
 It is associated with conditions such as high cholesterol, cardiovascular disease, elevated triglycerides, premature aging, obesity, diabetes, PCOS, and high blood pressure.
 This first stage will make it easy to eliminate the various sugars and carbohydrates available and will guide you to healthier options.